 In fact, knowing specifically the work you want to complete will help you determine which bits you need to have in your collection.

-Remember that you can purchase any nail drill bit on Amazon, but there is no rush to collect all the different bits out there until you have had some time to practice first and gain some experience.
+But there is no rush to collect all the different bits out there until you have had some time to practice first and gain some experience.

 Final Thoughts